ZupIT/horusec-docs/content/en/docs/References/Manager/Account Management.md

 title: Account Management
 weight: 38
 description: >-
-  On this section, you will find information about account and webhook management.
+  On this section you will find information about account and webhook management.
 ---